• Skip to primary navigation

 • Measure your dry ingredients with a scale.
 I will say this for every bake.
 The most accurate method of measuring ingredients is with a scale.
 That will yield the exact flavor that I have envisioned.
 If you don't have a scale, fluff your flour with a spoon, carefully drop it into your measuring cup and level it off.
 Do NOT pack the flour into the measuring cup.

 • Use a trusted Matcha powder.
-Since matcha is the star of this dish, make sure to use a high quality matcha powder for the best results.
+Since matcha is the star of this dish, make sure to use high-quality matcha powder for the best results.
 There are tons of matcha powders out there and some are made with lower quality than others.
-I've used brands such as Matchabar, Junbi and Matcha Bloom and they all have high quality grade matcha.
+I’ve used brands such as Matchabar, Junbi, and Matcha Bloom and they all have high-quality grade matcha.

 • Make sure to chill the dough!
 Chilling the dough allows the butter to solidify making the dough easier to mold and roll out.

 • Use a leveler and ruler!
-You can honestly use any two rods that have equal width and that do not roll around when you use your rolling pin.
-You can buy fondant/baking levelers or you can do what I did and go to home depot and buy two wooden rods that are about ¼ inch thick and use those instead.
-This along with a ruler measuring equal widths across the dough will guarantee your edges be crisp and even.
+You can honestly use any two rods that are equal widths and that do not roll around when you use your rolling pin.
+You can buy fondant/baking levelers or you can do what I did and go to Home Depot and buy two wooden rods that are about 1/4 inch thick and use those instead.
+This along with a ruler measuring equal widths across the dough will guarantee your edges are crisp and even.

 You can store these matcha checkerboard cookies in an airtight container at room temperature for up to 1 week.
 Alternatively, you can freeze these cookies in a freezer-safe container for up to 3 months.

-You can bake these matcha checkerboard cookies and freeze them for up to three months and thaw them in the refrigerator before serving.
+You can bake these matcha checkerboard cookies, and freeze them for up to three months, and thaw them in the refrigerator overnight before serving.

 Alternatively, you can shape the cookie dough and chill in the refrigerator for up to 4 days or freeze the blocks in an airtight container for up to 3 months.
 If you freeze them, thaw the dough overnight in the refrigerator and continue with step 11.